mathworks-ref-arch/matlab-on-azure-win/releases/R2026a/README.md

 # Additional Information

+## Configure Private Network

+To deploy the MATLAB VM without a public IPv4 address, set the `createPublicIPAddress` parameter to `No`.
+Ensure to meet these requirements before deploying the template in a private network configuration.

+### Client Access
+Without a public IP address, you cannot access the MATLAB VM directly from the internet.
+Use one of these methods to connect to your VM.

+- Azure Bastion: Provides secure RDP/SSH access through the Azure portal.
+- Jumpbox Virtual Machines: An intermediate layer between your machine and the MATLAB VM.
+Deploy a jumpbox VM in the same virtual network or peered network as the MATLAB VM.
+Log in to the jumpbox and then connect to the MATLAB VM using its private IP address.
+- VPN Gateway or ExpressRoute: Establishes a private, secure tunnel between your local on-premises network and your Azure Virtual Network.
+This allows you to connect to the MATLAB VM using its private IP address.

+Use the `clientIPAddresses` parameter to specify the private IPv4 addresses of the existing jumpbox or client(s) that will access the MATLAB VM.

+For details about Azure bastion and jumpboxes, see the Azure documentation on [Overview of Azure Bastion host and jumpboxes](https://learn.microsoft.com/azure/cloud-adoption-framework/scenarios/cloud-scale-analytics/architectures/connect-to-environments-privately#overview-of-azure-bastion-host-and-jumpboxes).
+For details about VPN Gateway, see [What is Azure ExpressRoute?](https://learn.microsoft.com/azure/expressroute/expressroute-introduction).

+### Licensing MATLAB
+To use online licensing for MATLAB, the MATLAB virtual machine must be able to access domains at `*.mathworks.com` over the internet.
+If you deploy the MATLAB VM in an existing virtual network, ensure that outbound access to these domains is allowed.

 ## Delete Your Resource Group
 You can remove the Resource Group and all associated resources when you are done with them.
 Note that you cannot recover resources once they are deleted.